awsdocs/amazon-application-discovery-user-guide/doc_source/install_on_linux.md

   zypper remove aws-discovery-agent
   ```

-## Agent Troubleshooting on Linux<a name="linux_troubleshooting"></a>
+## Troubleshooting Linux Discovery Agent<a name="linux_troubleshooting"></a>

 If you encounter problems while installing or using the Discovery Agent on Linux, consult the following guidance about logging and configuration\.
 When helping to troubleshoot potential issues with the agent or its connection to the Application Discovery Service, AWS Support often requests these files\.
 + **Log files**

   Log files for Discovery Agent are located in the following directory\.